 |Notification of Awards||Early Feb.
 2022|

-Teams must submit a Letter of Intent (LOI) and consult with the Office of Engagement Initiatives before applying.
+Teams must have submitted a Letter of Intent (LOI) and consulted with the Einhorn Center before applying.
 The LOI process is intended to support applicants in developing strong and compelling proposals.

 Funding for this is flexible, depending on the needs of the team, but there are a few unallowable expenses: